lucasgonze/lucasgonze/README.markdown

 ## Hi World, I'm Lucas Gonze

-My most recent open source contributions were to [The COVID Tracking Project](https://github.com/orgs/COVID19Tracking/dashboard).
-The biggest thing I have been a maintainer for is [XSPF](http://xspf.org).
+My most recent open source contributions, big and small, were to [CHAOSS](https://chaoss.info/), [Merico Build](https://github.com/merico-dev/build), and [The COVID Tracking Project](https://github.com/orgs/COVID19Tracking/dashboard).
+The biggest thing I have maintained for is [XSPF](http://xspf.org).

 The best way to reach me is email to lucas@gonze.com.
 Tweets are [@lucas_gonze](https://twitter.com/lucas_gonze).
 [My LinkedIn](https://www.linkedin.com/in/lucasgonze/) might be what you're looking for.
 For encrypted messaging, use lucasgonze on Keybase or lucasgonze@protonmail.ch.